nmordetzky/chat-app-practice/README.md

 # Purpose:

-to reinforce my understanding thus far
+to reinforce my understanding of the chat-app's build process

 # Getting Started with Create React App